MrBartusek/gif-picker-react/README.md

 - `--gpr-bg-color` - Background color of the picker.
 - `--gpr-text-color` - Font color on the picker.
-- `--gpr-highlight-color` - Color on the hover on focus on some search bar, categories and gif.
+- `--gpr-highlight-color` - Color on hover or focus on the search bar, categories and gif.

 You can find full list of all variables in [GifPickerReact.css](https://github.com/MrBartusek/gif-picker-react/blob/master/src/GifPickerReact.css).